Tmux is a terminal multiplexer. It can have multiple plexes ;) Yea, odd word.

 Tmux augments(big word eh!?) my workflow:

-• Working on/from multiple computers, I can pick up where I left off in terminals.
+- Working on/from multiple computers/servers, I can pick up where I left off in terminals.

 Some of my custom configuration:

-• Added plugins "Resurect" and "Continuum" to auto save my session in the event of a system reboot.
+- Added plugins "Resurrect" and "Continuum" to auto save my sessions in case of a system crash/reboot.

 Getting Started

-Install via your package manager, configure in ~/.config/tmux/, and you're ready to go.
-The defaults are okay, but customization makes fit your ways of doing things and looky feely.
+Install via your Linux OS package manager, configure in ~/.config/tmux/, and you're ready to go.
+The defaults are okay, but customization makes it fit your ways of doing things and your looky feely preferences.